 1. Siegel’s Bagelmania

-All of my meals were under $20 and the service was exceptional.
-I should also mention that this is a Coca-Cola account, unlike most of the Pepsi ones on the strip, so I didn’t mind splurging for a soda.
-One meal was $19.94, another $12.95, and the last, $18.34.
+My meals were under $20, and the service was exceptional.
+Bagelmania is a Coca-Cola account, unlike most Pepsi ones on The Strip, so I didn’t mind splurging for a soda.
+One meal was $19.94, another $12.95, and the last $18.34.

 2. Gonzalez Y Gonzalez